 Lexington is a very small city located in the state of Mississippi.
 With a population of 1,609 people and two constituent neighborhoods, Lexington is the 134th largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lexington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lexington is a city of service providers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Lexington who work in teaching (10.23%), management occupations (9.06%), and office and administrative support (8.05%).
+Unlike some cities, Lexington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lexington are a mix of both white- and blue-collar jobs.
+Overall, Lexington is a city of professionals, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Lexington who work in teaching (11.62%), management occupations (8.44%), and office and administrative support (8.12%).

-The citizens of Lexington are slightly less educated than the national average of 21.84% for the average city or town: 15.09% of adults in Lexington have a bachelor's degree or advanced degree
+The percentage of adults in Lexington with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.53% of adults in Lexington have a bachelor's degree or advanced degree.

-The per capita income in Lexington in 2010 was $16,377, which is middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $65,508 for a family of four.
-Lexington also has one of the higher rates of people living in poverty in the nation, with 41.98% of its population below the federal poverty line.
+The per capita income in Lexington in 2010 was $19,014, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,056 for a family of four.
+However, Lexington contains both very wealthy and poor people as well.
+Lexington also has one of the higher rates of people living in poverty in the nation, with 41.40% of its population below the federal poverty line.

 Lexington is a very ethnically-diverse city.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Lexington include Irish, Scots-Irish, Swedish, and African.